 - Principal amount: This is the money that you initially borrowed.
 It doesn’t include interest payments and other charges.
 For example, if you borrow R10,000, then this is the principal amount.
 Also, if you pay off R7,000, then the principal amount becomes R3,000.

-- Loan term: This is the time you have to pay off the loan.
+- Loan term: This is the time you have to pay off the credit.
 Personal loan terms typically start from 1 month and go up to 84 months.

 - Interest: This is what lenders charge customers for borrowing money.
-The interest rate for your personal loan is determined by the lender and expressed as a percentage.
+The interest rate is determined by the lender and expressed as a percentage.

-- APR/Comparison Rate: The Annual Percentage Rate is also referred to as the Comparison rate.
-It includes interest as well as other loan charges.
+- APR: The Annual Percentage Rate is also referred to as the comparison rate.
+It includes interest and all other debt charges expressed as percentage rate.

 Terms relating to your situation

 - Credit history: Your credit report or history shows all the information about the money you have borrowed from lenders in the past.
 It also shows how you have made your bill payments.
 South Africans are entitled to one free credit report per year.
 These can be obtained from any credit bureau such as Compuscan and Transunion.

-- Defaulting: When you default on a loan, it means you have failed to pay back your monthly repayments as per the agreement with your lender.
-Defaulting on your loan ultimately leads to a poor credit score and other negative consequences.
+- Defaulting: When you default on debt, it means you have failed to pay back your monthly repayments as per the agreement with your lender.
+Defaulting ultimately leads to a poor credit score and other negative consequences.

 How do personal loans work in South Africa?

 When you wish to take out a personal loan, the entire process generally involves the following steps:

-- Checking the requirements to see if you qualify – Once you have found the loan that fits perfectly into your budget and situation, the next step is to make sure that you have all the information and documents needed for the personal loan application process.
+- Checking the requirements to see if you qualify – Once you have found the product that fits perfectly into your budget and situation, the next step is to make sure that you have all the information and documents needed for the application process.
 You should also meet certain requirements such as those concerning age and monthly income.